Nathan Walker: International play

-Welsh born Walker first played for the Australian men's senior team at the 2011 IIHF World Championship Division II Group A tournament which was held in Melbourne, Australia.
+Welsh-born Walker first played for the Australian senior team at the 2011 IIHF World Championship Division II Group A tournament which was held in Melbourne, Australia.
 Australia won the tournament and was promoted to Division I Group B for the 2012 World Championships.
 Walker finished the tournament with four goals and two assists for six points, tied for third overall.
 He was also recognised by the tournament coaches as the best player on the Australian team.

 Walker represented Australia again at the 2012 World Championships.
 Playing in Division IB, Australia finished last in the group and was relegated to Division IIA for 2013.
 Walker scored two goals during the tournament.

 Personal life

 Walker was born in Cardiff, Wales, to Wayne and Ceri; he also has an older brother, Ryan.
-When Walker was two, his family moved to Sydney, Australia, where he started at Kirrawee High School.
+When Walker was two, his family moved to Sydney, New South Wales, Australia where he started at Kirrawee High School.
 Wayne played rugby league, leading to Nathan playing for the Cronulla Sharks junior team until the age of 15.
 Ryan, his older brother, also played hockey representing Australia in the national under-18 squad.
 Ryan had to quit hockey after he was injured during a game in the United States.
 While in the Czech Republic, Walker learned to speak Czech, Slovak, and some Russian.

 Walker first played ice hockey in Australia at the age of six, after watching his older brother Ryan play.
 Due to a lack of ice hockey broadcasting in Australia, Walker was also inspired after watching The Mighty Ducks film series and Mystery, Alaska, all of which are based around ice hockey.
 A trip to Toronto for a hockey tournament further helped develop his interest in the game, as both Walker and his brother visited the Hockey Hall of Fame and purchased DVDs of the sport.